The Man From UNCLE

 However, Illya didn't seem to be trying too hard.

-and hitched a ride to the floor just below the penthouse suites.
-He chose a
+elevator and hitched a ride to the floor just below the penthouse suites.
+He

-room at the end of the corridor and again picked the lock to gain entry.
-Illya
+chose a room at the end of the corridor and again picked the lock to gain

-had ascertained that the room was vacant, but just to be sure Solo cautiously
+entry.
+Illya had ascertained that the room was vacant, but just to be sure Solo

-tip-toed to the lanai.
-He removed his black sweater from around his neck and
+cautiously tip-toed to the lanai.
+He removed his black sweater from around his

-pulled it over his shirt.
-Then, before he ascended the dizzying heights above
+neck and pulled it over his shirt.
+Then, before he ascended the dizzying heights

 McGarrett leaned back from the illumination